iarna/funstream/README.md

 ### .head(numberOfItems) → FunStream

-Will only foward the first `numberOfItems` down stream.
+Will only forward the first `numberOfItems` down stream.
 The remainder are ignored.
 At the moment this does not end the stream after the `numberOfItems` limit is hit, but in future it likely will.